YottaDB/YDBDoc/ProgGuide/utility.rst

 %HO
 ++++

-The %HO utility converts numeric values from hexadecimal to octal. %HO returns the octal number in the read-write variable %HO. %HO rejects input numbers beginning with a minus (-) sign and returns null ("").
+The %HO utility converts numeric values from hexadecimal to octal, accepting strings starting with a case independent :code:`"0x"`. %HO returns the octal number in the read-write variable %HO. %HO rejects input numbers beginning with a minus (-) sign and returns null ("").
 The routine has entry points for interactive or non-interactive use.

 **Utility Labels**